Updated June 7, 2021

 Face Coverings Must Be Worn at All Times

-- Students, staff and visitors must wear face coverings at all times, indoors and outside, including on the school bus and in classrooms, even when six-foot physical distancing is possible.
+- Students, staff and visitors must wear face coverings at all times indoors, including on the school bus and in classrooms, even when six-foot physical distancing is possible.

-- We recognize that face coverings may be a challenge for students to wear all day, so there may be time for breaks, such as during meals or at various points in instruction when students are far enough apart.
+- We recognize that face coverings may be a challenge for students to wear all day, so there may be time for breaks, such as during meals, during warm weather or at various points in instruction when students are far enough apart.